Kalibrovshik/sudoku_app_ruby/README.md

 * Rails version 7

-* System dependencies

-* Configuration
+* Configuration all config stored in controller file

-* Database creation
+* Database creation no database

-* Database initialization

-* How to run the test suite
+* How to run the test suite: rails s > localhost:port

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions use linux or windows

 * ...